- How to Count in Korean: Learn Korean Numbers and Counting in One Article - August 2, 2020

 Before King Sejong created Hangul in 1443, Koreans had to use Chinese characters for writing, and many Korean words, such as numbers, were influenced by the Chinese language.
 After Hangul was born, Koreans have developed two number systems with distinct usage over the years.

 We will introduce how to count in Korean as Sino-Korean numbers first.
-You have already seen 1-10 just now, so let us now look at how to count numbers above 10.

 The general rule to form a double-digit number is number + 십(sip) + number, reading the numeral from left to right: